-4. Implement patient care plans in collaboration with the patient, caregivers and other health care professionals.
+6. Implement a care plan in collaboration with the patient, others trusted by the patient, and other health professionals.

-573 604 Bullet points are examples ٧ < Discuss common recommendations and interventions made by pharmacists in an institutional setting and how these recommendations are implemented. ~ Assist with common recommendations and interventions made by pharmacists in an institutional setting.
-Implement these changes with the patient, caregivers and other health care professionals (i.e. discharge counseling, notifying a doctor, etc.)
+573 604 Bullet points are examples ٧ ٧ Discuss common recommendations and interventions made by pharmacists in an institutional setting and how these recommendations are implemented. ٧ Assist with common recommendations and interventions made by pharmacists in an institutional setting.
+Implement these changes with the patient, caregivers, and other health care professionals (i.e., discharge counseling, notifying a doctor, etc.)